 Based on published literature, we provide the first of two long-term duck migration forecasts for 2013-2014.
 In November, we will follow up with our second long-term forecast which will be updated with additional information.
 However, we also will produce short-term weekly migration forecasts each Monday morning.

-Based on published literature, we provide the following duck migration forecast for October-December 2012.
-The prediction is developed using available research and literature regarding reaction of ducks to weather severity and emerging climate science that increases predictability of winter weather in North America.
+The first long-term prediction is developed using available research and literature regarding reaction of ducks to weather severity and emerging climate science that increases predictability of winter weather in North America.
 However, weather severity in North American should not be considered an absolute predictor of duck migration.
 A multitude of other factors potentially influence migration and winter distributions of ducks, including food and habitat availability, evolutionary and ecological mechanisms, body condition, and human disturbance.

 1) Temperatures in September and early-October in the Mississippi and Atlantic Flyways have been near normal to slightly above normal

 2) Temperatures in the prairie region have been well-above normal (e.g., South Dakota in September was the 114 warmest of 119 years on record) and early reports suggest delayed migrations out of this important duck producing region.